ShayHill/article_install_vim_in_windows/README.md

 }
 ```

-There's a lot of text in there.
-You can simplify it, as I have here, by following a few common conventions like always naming your virtual environment folder `venv` and your main Python file `main.py`.
+There's a lot of text there.
+I have simplified it by following a few conventions like always naming my virtual environment folder `.venv` and my main Python file `main.py`.

 Whatever you do, it's going to be a lot of text.
 If you look at the second configuration, "run main.py", you'll see a simple example of how you might edit your `.vimspector.json`.
-The value
+The value ...

 ```json
 "program": "${workspaceRoot}/path/to/main.py",